Digitoxin1/DiskImageTool/README.md

 1. It allows you to view and perform simple repairs on IBM PC formatted floppy disk images
 2. You can easily copy files out of the images by dragging and dropping
 3. Easily edit a modified boot sector OEM ID using a built in database of suggestions.
-4. Remove Created and Last Accessed date and time stamps from one or more directory entries (Not yet implemented).
+4. Remove Created and Last Accessed date and time stamps from one or more directory entries.

 Suggestions for new features are welcome.